-These keto crab cakes made with old bay seasoning and buffalo sauce have a nice kick.
+These are the Best Keto Crab Cakes.
+The old bay seasoning combined with buffalo sauce makes for a nice kick.
 The creamy garlic aioli combined with the old bay is oh so delicious.
 This recipe makes for a great summer dinner or appetizer plus you can make extras and freeze this recipe!

 - Lump crab meat-You can get this in the seafood section of your grocery store.